02/12/2018 12:00 AM

 The Jakoustic® Reflective barrier successfully reduced the impact of noise in the garden, allowing the clients to enjoy their garden space without the disturbance of traffic commotion.
 The new acoustic fence blends perfectly into the natural tree line and secures the property much better than the previous dilapidated wire fence.

-*Please note: when we state 'soundproofing' we do not explicitly define this as our acoustic fencing being able to completely mitigate all noise when sat in an external environment but, instead can reduce the level of noise heard as a result of being installed.
+*Please note: when we state 'soundproofing' we do not explicitly define this as our acoustic fencing being able to completely mitigate all noise when sitting in an external environment but, instead can reduce the level of noise heard as a result of being installed.
 For more information see our Acoustic Fencing area.